 - Supporting information about the nominee may be submitted (CV, publication list, etc.).
 There is no length limitation on supporting information.

-- Nominations are eligible for a total of three years.
+- Nominations are eligible for a total of five years.
 Updated information can be submitted each year.

 - No candidate will be selected for this award posthumously.